jacksleight/statamic-miniset/README.md

 <!-- /statamic:hide -->

-Miniset is a collection of fieldtypes for creating compact fieldsets, including fieldsets that augment to a single string of utility classes.
+Miniset is a suite of fieldtypes for creating compact fieldsets, including fieldsets that combine into a single string of utility classes.
 It includes the follwing fieldtypes:

 * **Miniset**
   A general purpose fieldtype for creating a compact set of fields.
 * **Miniset Classes**
-  A fieldtype that augments to a single string of classes, including variant options.
+  A fieldtype that combines all fields into a single string of classes, including variant options.
 Works great with Tailwind CSS.
 * **~Miniset Panel~** (coming someday)
   ~A fieldtype for grouping multiple Minisets into a stacked or tabbed panel.~